Symbols, Sigils and Signs of Magic

-Celtic Symbols of love and strength, the Ancient Symbols—there is a secret language that most of us recognize, but in which few are fluent—the language of symbols.
+Symbols of love and strength—Sigils and Their Meanings—in the Ancient Symbols—there is a secret language that most of us recognize, but in which few are fluent—the language of symbols.
 Symbols surround us in many formats, shapes, sizes, and appearances, forming an inextricable part of our daily lives, yet unlike our spoken languages, a schooling in symbolism is left to the individual initiative.

-Celtic Symbols and Ancient Symbols and Symbolism - A Magic Language of Love and Strength
+Symbols - Ancient Symbols and Symbolism - A Magic Language of Love and Strength

 Even in religious teaching,symbols are often presented as emblems of belonging and on a deeper level frequently represent much more than mere historical artifacts one wears to identify with one's faith.
 Celtic Symbols and Meanings of Ancient Irish and Norse based signs, sigils and love symbols, witchcraft symbols, and symbols of love are ancient symbols of magic and the zodiac, often used as symbols of strength, power and family unity.